All Products

 Usage notes

-This function is used to extract a single string from a standard JSON string by using JSONPath.
+The GET_JSON_OBJECT function extracts a specific string from a standard JSON string using JSONPath.
 This function supports input parameters of the following data types:

-• JSON types: If input parameters are of JSON types, standard JSONPath expressions are used.
+• JSON type: If input parameters are of JSON types, standard JSONPath expressions are used.

 • STRING type: If input parameters are of the STRING type, the original JSONPath expressions are used.